RohanSidhu/CAT125_Website/links/lightbot.md

 ---
 layout: page
 title:  "Lightbot"
-teaser: "This game will provide you a quick glimpse on how to code without the code."
+teaser: "This game will provide you a quick glimpse on how to code without the code"
 categories:
     - design
 tags: